fructoland/token/README.md

-# Fructo Token (FRCTO)
+# Fructoland Token (FRLND)

-Fructo Token is part of our restructure to become a DAO.
+The Fructoland Token (FRLND) is part of our restructure to become a DAO.

 ### Usage: